Rasath16/machine-learning-pipeline/README.md

-# TCustomer Churn Prediction Pipeline
+# Customer Churn Prediction Pipeline

 This project implements a comprehensive machine learning pipeline to predict customer churn for a telecom company.
 It includes data preprocessing, model training, cross-validation, hyperparameter tuning, and threshold optimization to maximize predictive performance.